Allison Transmission Is Geared Up For A Recovery (NYSE:ALSN)

 COVID-driven disruptions to the medium- and heavy-duty truck industry may drive weaker operators out of business for good.
 However, Allison's profitability was superior to its competitors before the crisis, and the firm is well positioned to grow profits when the economy recovers.

-Per Figure 2, Allison’s net operating profit after-tax (NOPAT) margin has improved from 17% in 2015 to 23% TTM.
-Over the same time, the market cap-weighted average of 32 other Auto, Truck and Motorcycle Parts firms has declined from 8.1% in 2015 to 7.6% TTM.
-Allison’s peer group includes Johnson Controls International (JCI), Cummins Inc. (CMI), Aptiv, PLC (APTV), Magna International Inc. (MGA) and more.
+Per Figure 2, Allison's net operating profit after-tax (NOPAT) margin has improved from 17% in 2015 to 23% TTM.
+Over the same time, the market-cap-weighted average of 32 other Auto, Truck and Motorcycle Parts firms has declined from 8.1% in 2015 to 7.6% TTM.
+Allison's peer group includes Johnson Controls International (JCI), Cummins Inc. (CMI), Aptiv PLC (APTV), Magna International Inc. (MGA) and more.

 Figure 2: NOPAT Margin Vs. Peers